Holy restricted free agent drama.

 Arbitration rights: No

 Davidson has said the line of communication between Bedard’s agent, Newport’s Greg Landry, is open.
-But surely the spiking cap and shifting landscape are giving Bedard reason to take a breath and be calculated here.
+But surely the spiking cap and shifting landscape is giving Bedard reason to take a breath and be calculated here.

 Position: Left wing